ravi2196/Real-Time-Hand-Gesture-Drawing-and-AI-Based-Analysis-Using-Computer-Vision-and-Generative-AI/README.md

         python hand_gesture_drawing.py

 2. **Gesture Controls**
-    **Draw:** Raise the index finger to draw.
+    **- Draw:** Raise the index finger to draw.
-    **Clear Canvas:** Raise the thumb and small finger to clear the canvas.
+    **- Clear Canvas:** Raise the thumb and small finger to clear the canvas.
-    **Save & Analyze:** Raise all fingers except the thumb to save the drawing and send it to the AI for analysis.
+    **- Save & Analyze:** Raise all fingers except the thumb to save the drawing and send it to the AI for analysis.

 3. **Exit**
     Press '**q**' to close the application.

 ## 📚 Dependencies

-    OpenCV
+    - OpenCV
-    NumPy
+    - NumPy
-    Pillow
+    - Pillow
-    cvzone
+    - cvzone
-    Google Generative AI
+    - Google Generative AI

 Install all dependencies with:
     pip install opencv-python-headless numpy pillow cvzone google-generativeai

 ## 🎯 Project Objectives